taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

-Now it would be up to you to store either the todos or the error as state in your Redux store.
+Now, it would be up to you to store either the todos or the error as state in your Redux store.
 You could have two potential actions:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~